Klortho/Eutils-JSON/test/README.md

     - Change the catalog so that it expects all dtds in a dtd/ subdirectory
     - Change the curl dtd-downloading functionality so that it downloads into dtd/..., same as what the catalog expects.

+- CIDX in ergatis use case:
+    - It should also be able to use JSON XSLTs that were already generated.
+    - It should get the XML from a command-line utility, and wrap it somehow.

+- Add jslint4java validation.

 These are "nice to have" improvements: